 Imagine borrowing a certain amount of money and feeling the pressure to pay it all back quickly, along with a lot of interest.
 That scenario is hard and difficult, as it exerts stress on you to make ends meet while paying for the loan at the same time.
 Talk about a double whammy!

 What are the Specifics of a Hard Money Loan?

 A hard money loan is a simple short-term loan that is funded by a private lending house or a private investor.
 These loans are easily approved because they are secured by real estate collateral.
 Unlike banks, credit unions, and other financial institutions that ask for a lot of documentary requirements, including your stellar credit history, these hard money loans just examine the collateral.
 So, if you have a less-than- ideal credit history, you might consider this type of private loan.

-Take note that the amount of money lenders are able to let you borrow is based on the value of the property.
+Take note that the number of money lenders are able to let you borrow is based on the value of the property.
 This property can be either what the borrower already owns, as long as it has sufficient equity, or what the borrower is still hoping to acquire.
-This kind of hard money loan requires monthly payments of only interest, or interest with some principal, or a balloon payment at the end of the loan agreement.
+This kind of loan requires monthly payments of only interest, or interest with some principal, or a balloon payment at the end of the loan agreement.